-In this study we will develop and evaluate a set of surveillance measures to be implemented at eight existing Primary Health Care centres in the four most affected states of India, with special attention to active case finding of HIV-VL co-infection and PKDL.
+In this study we will develop and evaluate a set of surveillance measures to be implemented at eight existing Primary Health Care centres (PHCs) in the four most affected states of India, with special attention to active case finding of HIV-VL co-infection and PKDL.
+We will also conduct sero-surveys with DAT and rK39 antibodies tests in six villages in VL endemic and non-endemic areas to know whether serological surveys can distinguish endemic areas from areas without transmission, and whether such surveys can be used to monitor trends in transmission intensity over time.
 During this study we will evaluate the feasibility within the existing health system as well as costs made.
 At the end of this study we hope to be able to provide a validated surveillance tool that can be realistically implemented in the Indian health system in order to monitor visceral leishmaniasis in the post-elimination phase.

 Prof Shyam Sundar

 Prof. Marleen Boelaert

 Dr Epco Hasker